Same-sex marriage in Texas: Reactions and aftermath

 Many counties started issuing marriage licenses to same-sex couples within hours of the Obergefell ruling on June 26, 2015, while others awaited direction from state officials, local county attorney advice, or issuance of corrected state marriage license forms.
 Attorney General Paxton issued an opinion supporting officials who refused to grant marriage licenses on religious grounds, in defiance of the Obergefell ruling.
 Two counties adopted this reason for not issuing licenses, Hood and Irion, but Hood backed down when threatened with a lawsuit.
 Loving and Mills counties refused to license same-sex couples into August, with county officials stating that they were delaying implementation while they updated paperwork or software, but they had started issuing by September 4.
 After that date, Irion County was the sole holdout, with reports that the situation was still in effect two years later.
 After Alabama passed legislation requiring that all counties record marriage certificates in 2019, Irion County was the only remaining county in the United States that would not allow same-sex couples to marry.
-Following elections in 2020, Irion County has a new county clerk and will now issue marriage licenses to all couples.
+Following elections in 2020, Irion County had a new county clerk and now issues marriage licenses to all couples.

-In December 2019, the Texas Commission on Judicial Conduct issued a public warning to a justice of the peace from Waco, Dianne Hensley, who, in violation of her oath of office, refused to perform marriage ceremonies for same-sex couples while continuing to do so for opposite-sex couples.
+In December 2019, the Texas Commission on Judicial Conduct issued a public warning to a justice of the peace from Waco, Dianne Hensley, who, in violation of her oath of office, had refused to perform marriage ceremonies for same-sex couples while continuing to do so for opposite-sex couples.
 The commission stated that Hensley must either marry all couples regardless of gender or none, and that she was violating the Texas Code of Judicial Conduct by "casting doubt on her capacity to act impartially to persons appearing before her as a judge due to the person's sexual orientation".
-Hensley filed a lawsuit in the 459th State District Court in Travis County citing the Religious Freedom Restoration Act, but it was dismissed in June 2021.
+Hensley filed a lawsuit, Hensley v.
+State Commission on Judicial Conduct, in the 459th State District Court in Travis County.
+It cited the Religious Freedom Restoration Act, but was dismissed in June 2021.
+However, in June 2024, the Texas Supreme Court ruled that Hensley could pursue her lawsuit.
+The commission then withdrew its warning against Hensley in September, suggesting that doing so might moot Hensley, but her lawyers disagreed.
+They pointed out that the commission had not stated a general rule that Texas judges "may lawfully choose to officiate only at opposite-sex weddings without fear of discipline".
+On October 24, 2025, the Texas Supreme Court ruled that judges can "publicly refrain from performing a wedding ceremony based upon a sincerely held religious belief."